 While working through this crucial prioritization process, always keep your audience in mind.
-Allow its experience and needs to guide your decisions.
-If your audience is less familiar with ideas fundamental to your presentation, you may need to start by summarizing key terms.
+What do they need to know first to make the next point make sense?
+What’s going to convince them that this presentation is worth their time, and push them to complete another action when it’s over?
+If your audience is less familiar with the fundamental ideas of the presentation, you may need to start by summarizing key terms.
 If your audience is full of peers and colleagues, you can skip summaries and go into presenting statistics and groundbreaking information.
-Consider what will benefit your unique audience most.
+Consider what will benefit each unique audience the most.

 You can prevent overwhelming your audience by establishing a clear hierarchy in your design.
 Make your most important points big and bold while making auxiliary information smaller.
 Just make sure everything is readable, which also means avoiding crazy fonts.
 Keep it simple.
 Don’t be afraid of white space, either.
 Your audience will appreciate you giving their eyes a break, and white space can also help emphasize importance by drawing the eyes to the next big subject.

-Data visualization infographics can be flexible as well, so get creative with how you represent your information.
-You don’t need to go crazy, but creativity makes the information easier to remember.
+Data visualizations, like comparison infographics, can be flexible as well.
+Get creative with how you represent your information.
+You don’t need to go crazy, but using creativity makes the information easier to remember.
 Say, for example, that you run an automobile dealership and you want to represent how many vehicles have sold in each model.
 You can use a bar graph to represent the information, but instead of black rectangles, the bar is a road with the model of the vehicle at the top of the bar.
 When getting creative, just remember to never sacrifice clarity and quality for pizzazz.